kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 **NOTE on the NOTE above**:
 That's at least not true for running on Docker (CentOS 7) with caddy as reverse proxy. `chain=FORWARD` is absolutely fine and working with caddy as reverse proxy.

+**NOTE FOR CLOUDFLARE USERS**
+If you use cloudflare proxy, you'll need to add Cloudflare in your actions list, like in [this guide](https://niksec.com/using-fail2ban-with-cloudflare/)

 Reload fail2ban for changes to take effect:

 ```bash